fund3/node_tes_client/README.md

   Unsubscribes a callback that's currently attached to a response type.
 Returns true if the callback is unsubscribed; false if there was no callback registered in the first place.

 ### Client Requests

+`requestHeader`, `requestIdCallback` are optional parameters to all client requests.  `responseTypeCallback` will be deprecated and it is not advised to pass it as a parameter.

+`requestHeader` object properties:
+{
+    clientId: 87654321,  // Assigned by Fund3.
+    senderCompId: "6da1aca2-22f9-445e-92f8-ebbdf031bb81",  // uuid in String format.
+    accessToken: "Z2C3MmVkZ7AtYTd3IW00MjE3ETg3N1",  // Assigned by Omega on logon and authorizationRefresh
+    requestId: 1001
+}

+Currently, `clientId` and `senderCompId` are passed into `Client` constructor.
+The client library handles the updates of `accessToken` and also generates `requestId` for all requests.
+Feature to use user generated requestIds can be added later by request.
+In most cases, it is anticipated that the default `requestHeader` in the `Client` class is used.sss

 #### System Requests
 - sendHeartbeatMessage